Richelle-T/exercise-tracker/README.md

 ## Usage
+All changes made (add, edit, delete) will be reflected on the home page.
+To return to the home page, click on "Home" in the navigation.

 ### Add an exercise
-Click on "Add" in the navigation, fill out the form, then click "add" in the row.
+Click on "Add" in the navigation, then fill out the form.

 <img src="https://github.com/Richelle-T/exercise-tracker/assets/116057301/31516405-0689-4def-ad65-4b58b10274c5" alt="exercise-tracker-add-exercise" width="600">

 ### Edit an exercise
-Click on the edit icon in the row on the home page, fill out the form, then click "save" in the row.
+Click on the edit icon in the row for the exercise you wish to modify.
+The form will be pre-populated with existing data from the row.

 <img src="https://github.com/Richelle-T/exercise-tracker/assets/116057301/cfea3850-6d05-47d9-a190-91d5aa720f1a" alt="exercise-tracker-edit-exercise" width="600">